Fringe benefits

 Balance $13 000

-An employer who ceases to be an employer during a financial year must advise us of their final fringe benefits tax liability calculated at the end of the fringe benefits tax year.
-This may lead to an adjustment of the amount of fringe benefits previously declared for the period during which the business was an employer.
+When an employer ceases to be an employer during a financial year, they must notifiy us of their final fringe benefits tax liability calculated at the end of the fringe benefits tax year.
+This may result in an adjustment to fringe benefits previously declared for the period in which they were an employer.

-An employer who commences being an employer during a financial year, and who has not yet lodged an annual fringe benefits tax return, may calculate the taxable value of fringe benefits declared in monthly payroll tax returns based on:
+If an employer start employing during a financial year, and has not yet lodged an annual fringe benefits tax return, they may calculate the taxable value of fringe benefits reported in their monthly payroll tax returns using either:

-• the actual value of benefits provided for that month; or
+• the actual value of fringe benefits provided in that month; or

-• a reasonable estimate of the final fringe benefits tax liability allocated over each month remaining of that financial year.
+• a reasonable estimate of their final fringe benefits tax liability, spread evenly across the remaining months of the financial year.

-Where a component of wages is covered by two or more sections of the payroll tax wages definition, it should only be declared once in the calculation of total wages.
+When a component of wages falls under more than one section of the payroll tax wages definition, it should be declared only when calculating total wages.

-Salary that is sacrificed to obtain exempt or excluded benefit under the Fringe Benefits Tax Assessment Act 1986 is not to be included as taxable wages for payroll tax purposes.
+Salary that an employee sacrifices to obtain an exempt or excluded benefit under the Fringe Benefits Tax Assessment Act 1986 (Cth) is not included as taxable wages for payroll tax purposes.

-The Commissioner of State Revenue will adopt all Taxation Rulings and Determinations issued by the Commonwealth Commissioner of Taxation in relation to fringe benefits.
+The Commissioner of State Revenue will adopt all Taxation Rulings and Determinations issued by the Commonwealth Commissioner of Taxation that relate to fringe benefits.

-If an Australian Taxation Office audit results in the issue of an amended fringe benefits tax assessment, you must amend your annual adjustment return via Tasmanian Revenue Online.
+If an Australian Taxation Office audit results in an amended fringe benefits tax assessment, you must update your annual adjustment return in Tasmanian Revenue Online.

 Refer to the payroll tax Fringe benefits ruling.